 Independently Prescribe Schedule II Drugs: Reduced

 An NP’s ability to prescribe certain drugs in Kentucky depends on their relationship with the collaborating physician.
-With a KASPER account, NPs may prescribe controlled drugs in 30-day amounts.
+With a KASPER account, NPs may prescribe controlled substances in 30-day amounts, so they cannot prescribe in the long-term.

 Order Physical Therapy: No Law